joeellis/joeellis.github.io/_posts/2017-06-10-iex-remsh-shells.md

 **Note**: `--remsh` has security issues you should be aware of when using it on your local machine.
 Please be sure to read the **security section** at the bottom of this article.

 Recently I learned about a fun option built into IEx called `--remsh` or "remote shell".
-It creates an IEx shell within the context of an Elixir node, allowing you to debug and reproduce issues inside a running application!
-Also note that despite the name, `--remsh` can connect to either local or remote nodes.
+It creates an IEx shell in the context of an Elixir node, allowing you to debug and reproduce issues inside a running application!
+Also note that despite the name, `--remsh` can connect IEx to either local or remote nodes / applications.
 Here's an example of how it works:

 {% highlight shell %}
 # when running Elixir app on a server called example.com...